Board of Directors

 Dawn has enjoyed many years of canoeing and sailing on the St Croix and Namekagon rivers.
 She is particularly knowledgeable about the river geography around the Arcola sandbar where they own a place.
 Dawn has been involved with research on the mussels and the algae in the St Croix and is knowledgeable about the bird life.
 She is also trained in aquatic invasive species detection.
 Dawn is a current member of the Sierra Club Clean Energy Team and serves on the Conservancy Land and Water Committee.

-Dorothy Goldie
+Dorothy Goldie (Vice Chair)

 St. Paul, MN and Deer Lake, WI